 The benefit to this type of installation is that it is as neat as you can possibly get, removing the need to store anything underneath your sink or on your kitchen counter.
 The nozzle or spout of each kitchen tap is relatively similar in shape, size and profile, making the installation of faucet-filters a breeze.

 To use your new water filter, simply install and activate the internal filter before turning on your tap via its controls.
+The performance of this type of filter can be improved further by the installation of a home water softener.

 The speed at which water is filtered is a factor for many homeowners as it directly dictates just how much water can be filtered and dispensed in a given amount of time.
 To that end, these filters occupy the median, filtering water at a similar rate to countertop water filters.